usnistgov/800-63-3/sp800-63b/sec4_aal.md

 * Single Factor Cryptographic Software
 * Single Factor Cryptographic Device

 > Note: When biometric authentication implements the requirements in [Section 5.2.3](#biometric_use) the device has to be authenticated.
-Therefore, it is unneccessary to implement another factor with biometrics as the device is "something you have", which serves as a valid second factor for the authenticator.
+Therefore, it is unneccessary to implement another factor with biometrics as the device is "something you have", which serves as a valid second factor of the authenticator.

 #### 4.2.2.
 Authenticator and Verifier Requirements